cpacker/MemGPT/README.md

   memgpt main.py --archival_storage_files_compute_embeddings="<GLOB_PATTERN>" --persona=memgpt_doc --human=basic
   ```

-This will generate embeddings, stick them into a FAISS index, and write the index to a directory, and then output:
+This will generate embeddings, stick them into a FAISS index, write the index to a directory, and then output:
 ```
   To avoid computing embeddings next time, replace --archival_storage_files_compute_embeddings=<GLOB_PATTERN> with
     --archival_storage_faiss_path=<DIRECTORY_WITH_EMBEDDINGS> (if your files haven't changed).